-The NYSDEC has provided input during the preparation of the Proposed Plan and their concurrence with the recommended alternative is expected.
+The NYSDEC has provided input during the preparation of the Proposed Plan and ROD and their concurrence with the selected remedy is given in Appendix C.

-• Community acceptance addresses public comments received on the Administrative Record and the Proposed Plan.

-Community acceptance of the recommended alternative will be evaluated after the public comment period ends and will be described in the Record of Decision for the site.
+Community acceptance addresses public comments received on the Administrative Record and the Proposed Plan.
+Community comments to the selected remedy were evaluated following the public comment period and are discussed in the Responsiveness Summary (Appendix B).